Davidsapo/Phone-book/README.md

 # Phone book
-A simple phone book application, where y can add, delete or update contact information.
+A simple phone book application, where you can add, delete or update contact information.
 ### Used:
 * Java core
 * Swing